NPDES Permit Fees

 Fees for NPDES permits, wastewater operation permits, and wastewater construction permits are established in section 455B.197 of the Code of Iowa.
 The NPDES fees and an explanation of the payment requirements are discussed below.

-For individual non-storm water NPDES permits and operation permits, a permittee must submit an application fee when applying for a permit and the appropriate annual fee each year.
+For individual non-storm water NPDES permits and operation permits, a permittee must submit an application fee when applying for a permit, the appropriate annual fee each year, and an amendment fee when a request for a permit amendment is granted.
 A non-storm water NPDES permit is defined as any individual NPDES permit or operation permit issued to a municipality, industry, semi-public facility, or animal feeding operation that is not an individual storm water only permit.
-The majority of NPDES permits fall under the category of individual non-storm water NPDES permits (i.e. does not include General Permits or MS4 storm water permits).

 Each facility subject to an individual non-storm water NPDES permit must pay an annual fee based on facility type.
 If a facility is covered under more than one NPDES permit, fees for each permit must be submitted individually.
 Facilities needing coverage under both a storm water only permit and a non-storm water NPDES permit must submit separate payments.

-All fees shall be paid by check or money order made payable to the "Iowa Department of Natural Resources" and shall be accompanied by a fee invoice.
+Fees can be paid by check or money order made payable to the "Iowa Department of Natural Resources".
+All checks must be accompanied by a signed fee invoice.
 Checks not accompanied by an invoice will be returned.
+If you wish to pay an annual or application fee by credit card, please fax your completed fee invoice to 515-725-8202, and call 515-725-8200 fifteen minutes after faxing in your invoice.

 For coverage under an individual non-storm water NPDES permit, the following annual fees apply: